 Most of the evaluation and management service codes set apart new and existing patients giving them different disbursement rates.
 If a patient is new, they have not had any face-to-face professional service from the provider.
 This may also be considered if the provider is different, but from the same specialty group of practice.
 Failure to differentiate these details may result in denial of claims by the insurance company.

-If a patient gets corresponding services by another healthcare profession and the details are not input in the final bill, the claim may be denied.
+If a patient gets corresponding services from another healthcare professional and the details are not input in the final bill, the claim may be denied.
 The specific codes must be input at all times.
+Sometimes mistakes like these are made by medical professionals because they are so busy, and it’s easy to get wrong.
+Your practice could employ a virtual medical receptionist to help reduce these errors, as they don’t face the same stress that in-house staff do.

 The diagnostic and procedural codes are different.
 Failure to indicate the correct code for either of these services will lead to the denial of the claim.
 This is because the codes did not match.